shayansadeghieh/tensorflow_serving_spikes/README.md

 # tensorflow_serving_spikes
 There seems to be some arbitrary spikes in latency when using tensorflow serving.
 To replicate the issue, I created a dummy tensorflow decision forest gradient boosted tree model that predicts penguin types.
 I used a docker image from the ml6 team that supports tensorflow decision forests ops in tensorflow serving.
-I then send requests to the fake_model_id and track prediction times.
+I then send requests to the fake_model_id and track prediction times/spikes in prediction times.

 The docker image can be found here: https://hub.docker.com/r/ml6team/tf-serving-tfdf